cweyandt/orb/README.md

 ## Getting Started
 ORB is designed to be run entirely in **docker**.
-These instruction assume that **docker** has already been installed on the host system and is updated to the most current version.
+These instructions assume that **docker** has already been installed on the host system and is updated to the most current version.

 Prerequisites:
 - `git`